dingodoppelt/jamban/README.md

-  --unban, -u           select addresses to unban from the server --unbanAll            unban all currently banned clients --kickListeners, -L   kick all current listeners
+  --unban, -u           select addresses to unban from the server --unbanAll            unban all currently banned clients --kickListeners, -L   kick all current listeners --list, -l            list clients as metadata input to icecast
 ```
 #
 - included example configurations for nftables: